lmbelo/NaturalMulticast/README.md

 # Natural Multicast Events

-Natura Multicast Events have been done to be... natural!
+Natural Multicast Events have been done to be... natural!

 It is still Beta, but you can full-feature it.